salesforce/lwc-rfcs/text/0000-light-dom.md

 ## Summary

 As of today, all the LWC components inheriting from `LightningElement` render their content to the shadow DOM.
-This proposal introduces a new kind of component, which renders its content as children in the Light DOM.
+This proposal introduces a new kind of component which renders its content as children in the Light DOM.

 ## Basic example